renercrows/Math-Magician/README.md

 # Math-Magicians

-> A responsive listing webpage made with JavaScript, React and Webpack, made for a Microverse project
+> A responsive calculator webpage made with JavaScript, React and Webpack, made for a Microverse project

 ## Built With